 The White Sox lose the final game played at their original ballpark, South Side Park III (39th Street Grounds).
 Cleveland knocks them off, 7-2, in front of just 4,300 fans.

 Just four days later, the White Sox returned home and unveil The Baseball Palace of the World, Comiskey Park.
 They lost that game as well, 2-0, to the St. Louis Browns, in front of 24,900 fans.

-Catcher and future Hall-of-Famer, Ray Schalk, became the first White Sox player to hit for the cycle when he did it against the Tigers in Detroit.
+Catcher and future Hall-of-Famer Ray Schalk became the first White Sox player to hit for the cycle, against the Tigers in Detroit.
 The Sox would win, 9-5, with Ray going 4-for-4 with two runs and two RBIs.
 The hits were a home run, triple, single and double, in that order.

 He came so close to perfection.
 White Sox lefthander Billy Pierce fired four one-hitters in his brilliant career, but he never came closer to baseball immortality than he did on this night.

 With two out in the ninth inning, Pierce lost a perfect game as Washington’s Ed Fitz Gerald, a pinch-hitter, doubled down the first-base line on the first pitch he saw.
 The hit was fair by a foot, off of a low-outside breaking ball.
 The crowd at Comiskey Park stared in disbelief.

 The Sox won, 3-0, but Pierce never came closer to pitching the ultimate masterpiece.
 On the night, the Senators only hit six balls out of the infield.
 Pierce struck out nine and only went to a three-ball count on two hitters.
 The game took 1:46 to play.
 It was Pierce’s third straight shutout.